TomasBoda/agent-lang/thesis.md

 #### 5.1.4 Runtime
 The runtime module is the final step in the process of interpreting AgentLang's source code.
 It's main responsibility is traversing the valid AST structure, evaluating it in real-time and producing the final program's output.
 This technique is, however, specific to interpreters only.
 Interpreters depend on the implementation language, in this case TypeScript, that merely recognizes the intentions of the AgentLang's program instructions and performs calculations of the AgentLang's program using its own data types, structures and mechanisms.

-The runtime module works fundamentally in a very similar way to the parser module, as far as the structure and recursive evaluation is concerned.
+The runtime module works fundamentally in a similar way to the parser module, as far as the structure and recursive evaluation is concerned.
 The structure of the runtime module looks like the following:
 ```ts
 class Runtime {